shao15xiang/HL-RSCompNet/README.md

 We plan to publish the code on GitHub after the paper is accepted.
 Our code is implemented in PyTorch.

+Our network have updated.

-Our network will be updated in subsequent releases.
+Our reasearch can be found:https://github.com/shao15xiang/RScompression